Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: CONCLUSIONS

-The multilayer target configuration discussed here is informed by, and mimics, the configuration of a high pressure anvil system, of which the diamond anvil cell uniaxial press is the most well recognized.
-There are several reasons for this.
-First, anvil cells have the ability of generating initial states of elevated density and pressure in samples, prior to excitation to more extreme states; this method of `pre-compression' has been widely advantageous for preparing samples for adiabatic shock-wave compression\cite{Jeanloz:2007, Armstrong:2010} and near-isochoric optical laser heating\cite{Dewaele:1998,Goncharov:2010,McWilliams:2015}, providing access to otherwise unreachable states of matter as well as access to these states by a range of radiation probing via the high transparency of the anvils.
-In particular, the method of pulsed laser heating in anvil cells\cite{Goncharov:2010,McWilliams:2015} exhibits a number of similarities laser isochoric heating of foils, though, to date, these have been limited by the optical damage threshold of the anvils\cite{Armstrong:2010} as well as typically longer timescales of experiments, all which may be overcome via femtosecond x-ray methods.
-Fast x-ray heating may also serve as an alternative to optical laser-heating which can be used when introduction of optical laser energy to samples is impracticable or impossible (such as where opaque anvils are used\cite{Dubrovinsky:2012}), where homogenous temperatures are required on relatively rapid timescales (as is possible for higher x-ray energies)\cite{Nagler:2009}, and where optical transformations in nominally dielectric confining materials at high temperatures\cite{McWilliams:2015} limit achievable temperature in samples due to screening of laser energy and distribution of energy over larger volumes.
-Second, the confinement afforded through an anvil cell design is another way to stablize tamped targets against thermomechanical stress generally and extend experimental lifetimes as well as target survival, enabling recovery of samples from extremes\cite{Vailionis:2011} or continued exposures of the same sample.
-With timescales of many dynamic heating methods limited by hydrodynamic expansion time, utilisation of the approach outlined in this study could enable potentially long experiments at these conditions, limited instead by thermal dissipation time.
+The multilayer target configuration discussed here is informed by, and mimics, the configuration of a static high pressure anvil system, of which the diamond-anvil cell uniaxial press is the most relevant.
+Anvil cells have the ability of preparing initial states of elevated density and pressure in samples, including different structural states, prior to excitation to more extreme states; their wide use in preparing samples for shock-wave compression\cite{Jeanloz:2007, Armstrong:2010} and near-isochoric optical laser heating\cite{Dewaele:1998,Goncharov:2010,McWilliams:2015} experiments suggests many possibilities for accessing otherwise unreachable states of matter with x-ray heating, and for enabling diagnosis of these states by a wide range of radiation types.
+While experience with conventional optical laser heating of anvil cells is relevant, x-ray heating has the potential to bring new advantages for heating pre-compressed matter, including direct volumetric heating, automatic x-ray probe alignment with heated areas, and insensitivity to target optical thresholds.
+The confinement afforded through an anvil cell design is another way to stabilize tamped targets against thermomechanical stress generally and extend experimental lifetimes by limiting them with conductive rather than hydrodynamic dissipation, and ensure target survival for continued exposure and recovery of samples from extremes.
+Ultimately experiments must be performed to assess the accuracy of the models developed here, as are currently possible at modern x-ray sources.
+Further improvements in these models will likely be required to compare with experiments, including coupling of thermomechanical and thermal conductive processes and more accurate treatment of radiation coupling in the sample, which are likely to be essential at higher radiation intensities.